rimoune/RoboND-Rover-Project/writeup.md

 ![alt text][image4]

-This first attempt to map the environment autonomously clearly can be hugely improved.
-Points that need careful attention are: 1- better decision when the rover is stuck, 2- better decision step when the rover can't figure out which way to go when it finds itself in a "clearing", 3- decelerate whilst covering the distance to a sample such that it reaches the sample at velocity =0, 4- moving towards the center of the map when all samples are collected
+This first attempt to map the environment autonomously can clearly be hugely improved.
+Points that need careful attention are: 1- better logic to assess when the rover is stuck and better decision logic to come out of it, 2- implement a logic to help the rover come out of a situation where it turn around in circle when in a "clearing", 3- implement some logic to reach the located rock sample with velocity at target almost 0, 4- moving towards the center of the map when all samples are collected